anupalhub/electricity-floors-bill-calculator/README.md

 Sometime or everytime the sum of units recorded by each floor doesn't match at all with OEB total units reported.
 So this calculator will also divide the difference outcome proportional to each consumptions.

-The fixed amount like Rental is however added up equally to al floors.
+The fixed amount like Rental is however added up equally to all floors.